Nigeria's Goodluck Jonathan, profile of a president

-Until, that is, his boss was impeached on corruption charges.
+Until, that is, his boss was impeached on corruption charges.'Meteoric rise'

-It had been suggested that Nigeria's many groups of powerbrokers agreed to let him formally become acting president only because he was not seen as a threat - and would not seek to contest April's elections.
+It had been suggested that Nigeria's many groups of powerbrokers agreed to let Mr Jonathan formally become acting president only because he was not seen as a threat.

-But the huge margin of his victory at the PDP primaries, with several central and northern states backing him, proves his political acumen and the relative smoothness of his assumption of power.
+But he threw his hat into the ring at the PDP primaries and with several central and northern states backing him, proved his political acumen.

 "There has not been any rise that's been so meteoric in Nigeria," analyst Charles Dokubo said in 2010.